danielschudel/NCSSM-ICD/index.md

 # Rides to and from NCSSM and Immaculate Conception Catholic Church

-The community of Durham's [Immaculate Conception Catholic Church](http://icdurham.org/) have long enjoyed the presence of NCSSM students at our weekend Masses.
+The community of Durham's [Immaculate Conception Catholic Church](http://icdurham.org/) has long enjoyed the presence of NCSSM students at our weekend Masses.
 We will continue to work to provide rides for you between Immaculate Conception and the NCSSM campus.